-Schedulability analysis tools.
-Research presented in [11] maps application models captured in the Embedded Systems Modeling Language (ESML) to UPPAAL timed automata [9] using graph transformation to verify properties like schedulability of a set of real-time tasks with both timeand event-driven interactions, and absence of deadlocks in the system.
-Other related efforts include the Virginia Embedded Systems Toolkit (VEST) [17] and the Automatic Integration of Reusable Embedded Systems (AIRES) [8], which are model-driven analysis tools that evaluate whether certain timing, memory, power, and cost constraints of realtime and embedded applications are satisfied.
-QUICKER focuses on a different level of abstraction (i.e., QoS policy mapping tools) than [11, 17, 8] (which are QoS analysis tools).
-QUICKER is complementary to these efforts since it emphasizes mechanisms to (1) translate design-intent into actual configuration options of underlying middleware and (2) verify that both the transformation and subsequent modifications to the configuration options remain semantically valid.
+Research presented in [16] maps application models captured in the Embedded Systems Modeling Language (ESML) to UPPAAL timed automata [14] using graph transformation to verify properties like schedulability of a set of real-time tasks with both time- and event-driven interactions, and absence of deadlocks in the system.
+Other related efforts include the Virginia Embedded Systems Toolkit (VEST) [21] and the Automatic Integration of Reusable Embedded Systems (AIRES) [12], which are model-driven analysis tools that evaluate whether certain timing, memory, power, and cost constraints of real-time and embedded applications are satisfied.
+As shown in Figure 1, QUICKER focuses on a different level of abstraction (i.e., QoS policy mapping tools) than [16, 21, 12] (which are QoS analysis tools).
+Our approach in QUICKER is thus complementary to these efforts since QUICKER places emphasis on mechanisms to (1) translate design-intent into actual configuration options of underlying middleware and (2) verify that both the transformation and subsequent modifications to the configuration options remain semantically valid.

-5. Concluding Remarks
+5 Concluding Remarks